 Park Pride Day

-Join us for our annual community park clean-up day!
+Join other volunteers for our annual clean-up day!
 Everyone is welcome, especially community groups and families.
-Spend the morning helping and receive a t-shirt and a free lunch at noon.
+Each volunteer that spends the day helping will receive a t-shirt and a free lunch at noon (must give shirt sizes so they can be pre-ordered).
 You will be assigned a park for clean-up.
 Bring gloves, rakes, and energy!
+Submit form at the Lincoln Community Center.

 Annual Pumpkin Plod Race